ehanahamed/quizfreely/docs/dev/production/install-nodejs.md

 - Download NodeJS LTS v20 from their [prebuilt binaries](https://nodejs.org/en/download/prebuilt-binaries)
   - You can right click the download button/link, and then paste the download url into a curl command in the droplet's console
   - for example: `curl -O https://nodejs.org/dist/v20.17.0/node-v20.17.0-linux-x64.tar.xz`
-- Extract the archive `tar -xf node-v20.17.0-linux-x64.tar.xz`
+- Extract the archive
+  - `tar -xf node-v20.17.0-linux-x64.tar.xz`
-- Install it by copying the folders `sudo cp -r node-v20.17.0-linux-x64/{bin,include,lib,share} /usr/`
+- Install it by copying the folders
+  - `sudo cp -r node-v20.17.0-linux-x64/{bin,include,lib,share} /usr/`
-- NodeJS & npm are installed!
-Check it with `node --version` and `npm --version`
+- NodeJS & npm should be installed now!
+Check `node --version` and `npm --version`
+- We can delete the tarball and extracted folder after copying the contents
+  - `rm -r node-v20.17.0-linux-x64.tar.xz node-v20.17.0-linux-x64`